ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C13_Errors_as_Values.md

 ## Composing with `Result`

 The previous examples included composition in the `composed` functions which just called a single other function.
-What if you need to compose a more complex function from multiple other functions?
+What about composing a more complex function from multiple other functions?
 The `Result` type ensures that the `composed` function properly represents both the `Answer` type but also the various different errors that can occur: